TykTechnologies/gromit/README.md

 ```

 ## Testing
-Only system tests exist and these will exercise most of the AWS API code. `make test` runs the tests and requires access to the [Engg PoC](https://046805072452/signing/aws/amazon.com/console/) AWS account.
+All tests in the `cmd` directory are system tests.
+Tests in other directories are unit tests. `make test` runs the tests and requires access to the [Engg PoC](https://046805072452/signing/aws/amazon.com/console/) AWS account.

 The tests depend on:
 - ECR repos
 - DynamoDB table
-- some other AWS stuff
+- some other AWS stuff, see config file

 This infra is provisioned in the Engg PoC account and can be found in the `devenv-euc1-test` Terraform workspace for the state in [tyk-ci/infra](https://github.com/TykTechnologies/tyk-ci/tree/master/infra).